 The Data Science for Social Good (DSSG) Program at the University of British Columbia is a summer program designed to provide an interdisciplinary data science research experience for undergraduate and graduate UBC students.
 This program—hosted by the Data Science Institute at UBC—brings together students from diverse backgrounds to work closely with data providers and domain experts on focussed, collaborative projects that have the potential to benefit society.

-In this 14-week full-time program, selected participants will have the opportunity to develop skills by experiencing the complete process of a data science research project: from data processing, to analysis and modelling, to communication.
+In this 14-week full-time program (May to August), selected participants will have the opportunity to develop skills by experiencing the complete process of a data science research project: from data processing, to analysis and modelling, to communication.
 Selected UBC DSSG Fellows will be divided into teams that will work on research projects submitted by local governments or non-profit organizations.
 These projects will involve analyzing multiple data sets and have an applied social good component for urban-related topics.

-Project teams will work independently with guidance from their project sponsors, and with support from the DSI Scientific Director, DSI postdoctoral fellows, and mentors from Microsoft (Vancouver).
-DSSG Fellows will receive a minimum stipend of $6,500 for their 14 weeks of full-time work and are expected to participate and present at events involving public and industry stakeholders.
+Project teams will work independently with guidance from their project sponsors, and with support from the DSI Scientific Director, DSI data scientists/postdoctoral fellows, and mentors from Aeroinfo Boeing.
+DSSG Fellows will receive a stipend of $7,500 for their 14 weeks of full-time work and are expected to participate and present at events involving public and industry stakeholders.

 Application Process & Eligibility

 This program is open to full-time UBC students who have successfully completed 75 undergraduate credits, or enrolled in a graduate program at UBC.
 While some experience with coding (e.g., Python, R) and/or statistical background is helpful to your application, we welcome applications from students from all backgrounds--including those from the social sciences and the arts.
 Prior to the start of the program, we will offer optional technical training to better prepare students who come from a non-technical background.